theafriyie/johnafriyieoduro/README.md

 # John Afriyie Oduro

-Computer Engineering graduate from Ghana Communication Technology University with First Class Honors and a CGPA of 3.83, graduating as the overall best Computer Engineering student and the highest-ranked student across the graduating class.
+A Computer Engineering graduate from Ghana Communication Technology University with First Class Honors and a CGPA of 3.83, graduating as the overall best Computer Engineering student and achieved the highest CGPA in the entire graduating class across all faculties.

 ## Research Interests
 - Artificial Intelligence